martes, 28 de agosto de 2001

 nuestros nombres borró aquel mar de esa pena.

-Our footprints are decorating the sand,
+Our footprints remained adorning the sand,

-our names embrace the full moon,
+our names embraced beneath the full moon;

 (Pintura del artista español